In the news

 Ghanaian Times

 The Vice President, Professor Naana Jane Opoku-Agyemang, has pledged support for the passage of the Anti-Witchcraft Bill to help tackle accusations and abuse levelled against women.
-She has made it clear that witchcraft accusations and the existence of witch camps is a national crisis in need of urgent attention.
+She has made it clear that witchcraft accusations and the existence of so-called ‘witch camps’ (a misnomer) is a national crisis in need of urgent attention.

 By Peacefmonline.com